Kingspan K106 Cavity Wall Board (1200x450mm)

 Kingspan K106 Insulation

-Kingspan K106 Cavity Board has a water-tight, vapor-open phenolic core and the inner facing has a low emissivity composite foil reverse facing which is bonded to the insulation core during manufacturing.
-This creates a high-quality product which when installed correctly is durable and long-lasting.
+Kingspan K106 Cavity Board has a watertight, vapor-open phenolic core.
+The inner facing has a low-emissivity composite foil reverse facing bonded to the insulation core during manufacturing.
+This creates a high-quality product that, when installed correctly, is durable and long-lasting.

-Kingspan K106 is moisture resistant which can help prevent and stop condensation and mould from building up which can damage the building’s structure and affect the cavity boards performance and durability.
+Kingspan K106 is moisture resistant, which can help prevent condensation and mould from building up, which can damage the building’s structure and affect the cavity boards' performance and durability.
 It is also resistant to short-term contact with other liquids such as petrol, diluted acids, mineral oils, and alkalis.
-It is recommended the boards are wiped clean before installation.
+It is recommended that the boards be wiped clean before installation.

-The slabs are rot-proof, odorless, non-hygroscopic, do not sustain vermin, and will not encourage the growth of mould, fungi, or bacteria.
+The slabs are rot-proof, odourless, and non-hygroscopic.
+They do not sustain vermin and will not encourage the growth of mould, fungi, or bacteria.

-K106 provides a high thermal performance which reduces the airflow throughout the building/ structure.
+K106 provides high thermal performance, reducing airflow throughout the building/ structure.
 Its high thermal efficiency can help reduce energy bills for heating and cooling in residential and commercial buildings.

 Safety: